eXept Software AG Logo

 o removeAll

-remove all elements in the queue; return the receiver
+remove all elements from the queue; return the receiver

 o removeIdentical: anElement ifAbsent: exceptionalValue

-remove and return a particular element from the queue;
+remove and return a particular element from the queue (comparing identity);

 Return the value from exceptionalValue if the element is not in the queue